 White Bean Vegetable Soup

-A healthy meal that tastes good to boot, this white bean vegetable soup checks all the boxes.
-From the kitchen at Hello Glow, this dish is easy to make with pretty much any vegetables you have on hand.
-The recipe calls for veggies like onion, carrots, leeks, white beans, butternut squash, and tomatoes, but you can substitute any of these for whatever happens to be in your refrigerator.
-Enjoy it plain or serve the soup over a bed of rice or with a sandwich on the side.
+Why We Love It: A healthy meal that tastes good to boot, this white bean vegetable soup checks all the boxes.
+Replete with vegetarian protein, this dish is easy to make with pretty much any vegetables you have on hand.
+The recipe calls for veggies like onions, carrots, leeks, white beans, butternut squash, and tomatoes, but you can substitute any of these for whatever happens to be in your refrigerator.
+Enjoy it plain or serve the soup over a bed of rice or quinoa.

 Vegetarian Black Bean Soup

-This gluten-free, vegetarian black bean soup from Joyful Healthy Eats can easily be made in the crockpot.
-Think smokey, southwestern flavors in the form of a nutritious bowl of soup.
+Why We Love It: This gluten-free, vegetarian black bean soup can easily be made in a crock-pot.
+Think smoky, Southwestern flavors in the form of a nutritious bowl of soup.
 It's filled with black beans, vegetable broth, red onion, red bell pepper, chipotle pepper, and more flavorful seasonings.
-The best part is that you can simply toss all of the ingredients together in the crockpot and wait for the soup to cook itself.
-Six hours later you'll be ready to serve it up topped with avocado, roasted red peppers, green onion, and greek yogurt or pop in straight in the freezer.
+The best part is that you can simply toss all of the ingredients together in the crock-pot and wait for the soup to cook itself.
+Six hours later you'll be ready to serve it or pop it straight in the freezer.

 Golden Curry Lentil Soup

-Put your leftovers to good use with this recipe from The Modern Proper for turkey soup with wild rice.
-If you find yourself with a good amount of leftover turkey meat, say, right after Thanksgiving, this soup will come to your rescue.
+Why We Love It: Put your leftovers to good use with this flavorful recipe for turkey soup with wild rice.
 It calls for onions, celery, carrots, broth, wild rice, and shredded turkey.
-If you're working with turkey that you've already cooked, this easy, healthy, freezable soup comes together in just 30 minutes.
+If you're working with turkey that you've already cooked, this freezable soup comes together in just 30 minutes.

 Coconut Miso Butternut Squash Soup

-If you're looking for a flavorful, sophisticated soup to add to your cooking repertoire, turn your attention to this coconut miso butternut squash soup from Salt & Wind.
-It combines the rich tastes of butternut squash and yellow miso with ingredients like coconut milk, ginger, quinoa, and dried chile de arbol for a dish that's truly special.
-Besides roasting the squash in the oven and preparing the quinoa on the stove, the soup is all made in one heavy-bottomed pot.
-You can also mix the soup together in a blender or food processor to attain the desired texture.
+Why We Love It: If you're looking for a flavorful, sophisticated soup to add to your cooking repertoire, turn your attention to this coconut miso butternut squash soup.
+It combines the rich tastes of butternut squash and yellow miso with ingredients like coconut milk, ginger, quinoa, and dried chile de arbol.
+Other than roasting the squash in the oven and preparing the quinoa on the stove, the soup is prepared in a single heavy-bottomed pot.
+You can also mix the soup together in a blender or food processor to attain your desired texture.

 Italian Wedding Soup

-It doesn't get better than a Whole30-approved healthy Italian wedding soup recipe.
-This tasty creation comes from The Modern Proper and plays on the traditional Italian meal.
-Instead of preparing meatballs that are packed with breadcrumbs, you'll make ones filled with shredded carrots, garlic, herbs, and fennel.
+Why We Love It: It doesn't get better than a Whole30-approved healthy Italian wedding soup recipe.
+A play on the traditional Italian soup, the recipe skips breadcrumb-laden meatballs for a lighter version filled with shredded carrots, garlic, herbs, and fennel.
 The recipe also swaps out orzo pasta for a few handfuls of cauliflower rice for a seriously healthy alternative.
 When combined in a pot with Italian kale and chicken stock, the ingredients create a nutritious comfort food to eat now or freeze for later.